CZ-NIC/knot/doc/reference.rst

 Possible values:

-- ``increment`` – The serial is incremented according to serial number arithmetic
+- ``increment`` – The serial is incremented according to serial number arithmetic.
-- ``unixtime`` – The serial is set to the current unix time
+- ``unixtime`` – The serial is set to the current unix time.
-- ``dateserial`` – The 10-digit serial (YYYYMMDDnn) is incremented, the first 8 digits match the current iso-date
+- ``dateserial`` – The 10-digit serial (YYYYMMDDnn) is incremented, the first 8 digits match the current iso-date.

 ..
 NOTE::
    In case of ``unixtime``, if the resulting serial is lower or equal than current zone